David McSavage: Views

 While discussing a comedy sketch on politicians, McSavage (Andrews) was critical of the public's perceived negative attitude towards politicians.
 He claimed that "for a real leader to emerge he would have to do and say things that are difficult.
 People see politicians even getting, say, a salary and think, they're bastards, just for getting paid.
 The politician is us.
 It's who we are.
 We get the politicians we deserve."
 In 2020, he claimed that "the kind of person who wants to be a politician shouldn't be a politician".

 In 2014, he accused RTE of "dictatorial censorship" for refusing to broadcast a sketch entitled 'Wild Nuns'.
 He said that “these things are important.
 Ultimately you are talking about freedom of speech and who says where the line is.
 I would be pissed off on somebody else’s behalf if it happened to them.”
 In a 2019 Newstalk radio interview, he agreed with sentiments that Irish comedy had become “too PC.”
 In a 2021 radio interview, he agreed with the opinion of UK comedian Leo Kearse that “cancel culture is a threat to comedy.”
 Kearse had previously complained about ‘cancel culture’ after saying that he had had shows disrupted by left-wing protesters and that promoters had blacklisted him for his offensive jokes.
 In 2020, speaking to the Business Post on the aspect of offence in relation to the content of his material, he said that “the offence thing is funny, because I realised recently that nothing needs to be done.
 It’s a self-contained, little thing.”
 In 2021, he named ‘cancel culture’ as a negative aspect to social media, which he believed was changing the nature of stand up.

 Personal life

-McSavage is father to two sons.
+McSavage met his future wife, Hannah Gnat from Poland, in Amsterdam, and they settled in Copenhagen for the birth of the first of two sons, and stayed there for 5 years.
+They subsequently moved to Australia, where their second son was born, and later still, in 2001, to Ireland.
+They divorced after 17 years.
+In 2023, McSavage mentioned that he and his ex-wife were producing a podcast together.

+McSavage was long-term partner to TV actress Fiona O’Shaughnessy until October 2012.
+He appeared alongside O’Shaughnessy in John Michael McDonagh’s 2022 film The Forgiven.